Lower Your Blood Pressure Naturally: Step 4

 DASH diet (Dietary Approaches to Stop Hypertension)

 You can download copies of the DASH diet.
 It’s a bit regimented but there are some good recipes in the back.
+Note that their advice on following a low-fat diet is now outdated.

 Types of whole grains and refined grains.